ccanvas/ccanvas-layout/README.md

 |<-- 50% - 5px -->|<- 10px ->|<-- 50% - 5px -->|
 ```

-As for how it makes the components only render in their own respective area, check the explaination in [`libccanvas/layout`](https://github.com/ccanvas/libccanvas/tree/master/src/features/layout).
+As for how it makes the components only render in their own respective area, check the explanation in [`libccanvas/layout`](https://github.com/ccanvas/libccanvas/tree/master/src/features/layout).

 ## Usage

 Make sure the feature `layout` is enabled for `libccanvas`.

+Use `client.spawn_layouted()` to load a component to be used in a layout, otherwise, use `client.spawn().`

+`client.spawn_layouted()` will have no effect on components without `layout` support, read [`libccanvas/layout`](https://github.com/ccanvas/libccanvas/tree/master/src/features/layout) for more info.

 ```rs
 let (layout_discrim, solid1, solid2, solid3, _) = tokio::join!(